usbong/newsletters/notes/LessonsLearned/asahiShimbun/202303/asahiShimbun20230304.md

 ### USBONG NOTES

 1) remembers: OMORI game (steampowered) due to "sadness", "psychology";<br/>
---> notes: self had opted NOT to use avalable remaining TIME to play such games;
+--> notes: self had opted NOT to use available remaining TIME to play such games;